vizv/scripts/docs/exterminate.rst

 :magma: Boil the unit in magma (not recommended for magma-safe creatures).
 :butcher: Will mark the units for butchering instead of killing them.
 This is
     more useful for pets than armed enemies.
-:knockout: Will put units into an unconscious state for 30k ticks.
+:knockout: Will put units into an unconscious state for 30k ticks (about a month).
+:traumatize: Traumatizes all units, forcing them to stare off into space (catatonic state).

 Technical details
 -----------------